 The Early Golfers of Ballantrae

-The book, with the same title has now been published with the grateful assistance of Mr David Hamilton of the Partick Press.
+The book, with the same title has now been published and is available from Amazon and with the grateful assistance of Mr David Hamilton of the Partick Press.

 Colin Montgomerie O.B.E.,turned Pro in 1987.
 I was working as a volunteer for the P.G.A. at his first pro appearance and have followed him ever since.
 We are thrilled to have his encouraging words on our site.He was born in 1963 and is the 4th all time winner on the european tour with 31 wins.
 He has won twice on the Asian tour, 3 times on the champions tour, and 8 times on the European Seniors tour, along with 8 other titles.
 He won the European tour order of merit a record 8 times and has an incredible Ryder cup record, having never lost a singles match.
 He captained the side in 2010 at Celtic Manor.
 His two major victories came in the seniors tour and he was runner up in the Senior P.G.A.Championship this year.
 Colin has been an ambassador for Scottish golf for many years, and as such, it is fitting that he should contribute the opening comments on this site.
 Thanks Colin.

 Many Web Sites have been produced on golf and its history and every now and then one appears which sets new standards and stands out above the rest, I believe this site to be one of those.